 Frequently Asked Questions

-Though we prefer Assisted Living, AL can also be called senior living, retirement living, retirement home or in California, a residential care facility for the elderly (RCFE).
-However, AL is entirely different than a few other names that many people and unfortunately many unknowledgeable professionals give it.
+Though we prefer Assisted Living Communities, AL can also be called senior living, long-term care facility, retirement living, retirement home or in California, a residential care facility for the elderly (RCFE).
+However, AL is entirely different than a few other names that many people and unfortunately many uninformed professionals give it.
 Some common names Assisted Living is often mistaken for include: nursing facility, nursing home, or a convalescent home.

 No. Nursing homes are completely different than Assisted Living.
 Nursing homes are medical facilities that are technically called Skilled Nursing Facilities (SNF).

-Skilled nursing facilities are usually the right option for people who are just being discharged from the hospital and need rehab pt or who need to recover from an illness or injury.
-They have a hospital like setting and have in-house cg’s cna’s lvn’s rn’s doctors, pt, ot, st, rt, Which is why they are not generally a long-term fit for anyone that does not require a medical need.
+Skilled Nursing Facilities (SNF’s) are usually the right option for people who are just being discharged from the hospital and need rehab, physical therapy, or who need to recover from an illness or injury.
+They have a hospital like setting that include in-house CG’s, CNA’s, LVN’s, RN’s, Doctors, PT’s, OT’s, ST’s, and RT’s which, is why they are not generally a long-term fit for anyone that does not require a medical need.
 So, Unless you have a trech, vent, g-tube or some such skilled/ medical need there is really no reason to overstay your welcome.
-Medicare will usually cover the costs for your rehab for about three months (100 days) at the maximum and then Medi-Cal or Medicaid (if you qualify) will sometimes/ can cover the costs once those Medicare days run out.
+Medicare will usually cover the costs for your rehab for about three months (100 days) at the maximum and then Medi-Cal or Medicaid (if you qualify) will sometimes cover the costs once those Medicare days run out.
 But, long-term stays being covered by Medi-Cal are never a guarantee and they will need to keep re-evaluating your progress or condition in order for you to stay.
-Paying privately or out-of-pocket at a snf can be very costly.
+Paying privately or out-of-pocket at a SNF can be very costly.
 They can charge at least $300 or more dollars per day and this is many times for a shared room with one or more people in the room with you.

-It’s much better to look at other options like assisted living or home care if you cannot safely go back home.
-If home care (private 1-on-1) costs are too high Assisted Living could cut your cost in half or even into a third.
-The average price for al in CA is approximately $3,750/ month and can include a wide range of rooms, activities, events, social engagements, schedule transportation, and diverse amenities to suite everybody’s taste.
+It’s much better to look at other options like Assisted Living or Home Care if you cannot safely go back home.
+If Home Care (private 1-on-1 care) costs are outside of your budget then you may want to consider transitioning to an Assisted Living (AL) Community which could cut your costs in half or even into a third.
+The average price for an AL Community in the United States is approximately $4,000/ month or about $133/ day and can include a wide range of rooms, activities, events, social engagements, schedule transportation, and diverse amenities to suite everybody’s taste.